Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 You’re caught in a conundrum.

-But generators can also run more than $1,000.
+But the best dual fuel generator can also run more than $1,000.
 You want to make sure that the one you choose is the best for your money, but you don’t want to spend so much time researching that you’re unprepared for the next storm.

 Luckily for you, this article describes the best dual fuel generators at a variety of price points.
 You can find a quality dual fuel portable generator and get it going the next time the power goes out.